Build an MLOps Pipeline

 We are going to use ArgoCD to manage applications on our cluster.
 ArgoCD monitors “applications” that are defined as Kubernetes manifests in Git repositories.
 When the application manifest changes (for example, if we increase the number of replicas, change a container image to a different version, or give a pod more memory), ArgoCD will automatically apply these changes to our deployment.

-Although ArgoCD itself will manage the application lifecycle once started, we are going to use Ansible as a configuration tool to set up our applications in ArgoCD in the first place.
+ArgoCD itself will manage the application lifecycle once started.
+But to set up our applications in ArgoCD in the first place, we are going to use Ansible as a configuration tool.
 So, in this notebook we run a series of Ansible playbooks to set up ArgoCD applications.

 Using ArgoCD for apps and services.